Ali-Mikael/project/pi.md

 - The PiVPN then ran an installation wizard to configure some basic setting like IP-addressing, hostnames, unattended upgrades, firewall, ports etc.

 #### Dynamic Domain Name Service - DDNS
-I needed a dynamic domain name for my Raspberry Pi, since my public IP address changes frequently.
+I needed a dynamic domain name for my Raspberry Pi/VPN-server, since my public IP address changes frequently.
 A dynamic domain provides a more permanent solution that the VPN client can consistently connect to.
 This eliminates the need to manually update the client profile each time the IP address changes.
 - I created my dynamic domain name on <https://freedns.afraid.org> and set the mapping to `0.0.0.0`
 - Back on my Ras-pi I downloaded `ddclient` to automatically update the dynamic DNS service with my current public IP address.
 - I copied a template from the freedns.afraid.org website to use in my `ddclient` configuration file and put in my own credentials.